-Several experiments such as CUORE \cite{R54}, EXO \cite{R55}, NEXT \cite{R56} , SuperNEMO \cite{R57}, GERDA \cite{R58} and KamLAND-ZEN \cite{R59} are searching for signatures of $0\nu \beta \beta $.
+Several experiments such as CUORE \cite{R54}, EXO \cite{R55}, NEXT \cite{R56} , SuperNEMO \cite{R57}, GERDA \cite{R58}, and KamLAND-ZEN \cite{R59} are searching for signatures of $0\nu \beta \beta $.
 The most recent bounds of $ \left\vert m_{ee}\right\vert $ come from the KamLAND-Zen and GERDA experiments which are given respectively by

-Similar to the above discussion on $m_{\nu _{e}}$, we plot in figure \ref{f8} $\left\vert m_{ee}\right\vert $ as a function of the lightest neutrino mass for both mass hierarchies and we allow the Majorana phases\textrm{\ }$\alpha _{1}$\ and\textrm{\ }$\alpha _{2}$\textrm{\ }to vary in the range $[0-2\pi ]$ .
+Similar to the above discussion on $m_{\nu _{e}}$, we plot in Fig. \ref{f8} $ \left\vert m_{ee}\right\vert $ as a function of the lightest neutrino mass for both mass hierarchies and we allow the Majorana phases\textrm{\ }$\alpha _{21}$\ and\textrm{\ }$\alpha _{31}$\textrm{\ }to vary in the range $[0-2\pi ]$.
 The cyan regions are obtained by varying all the input parameters in their $3\sigma $ ranges, the green regions correspond to the best fit values while our model values are presented by the red points.
-Consequently, we find in the normal hierarchy case (left panel) that the effective Majorana mass and its corresponding lightest neutrino mass lie in the ranges
+Consequently, we find in the normal (inverted) hierarchy case that the effective Majorana mass lie in the ranges